cjohansen/replicant-docs/content/declarative-forms.md

-In this third tutorial on data-driven form processing, we'll pick up where [the second form tutorial](/tutorials/first-class-forms/) left off, and streamline the validation and submit logic in first class declarative forms.
+In this third tutorial on data-driven form processing, we'll pick up where [the second form tutorial](/tutorials/first-class-forms/) left off, and streamline the validation and submit logic in fully declarative forms.

 --------------------------------------------------------------------------------
 :block/title Setup